The cost of moving house

 When considering the costs associated with a mortgage, many people will only consider the affordability of their monthly repayments.
 There are also upfront costs associated with securing a mortgage that should be taken into account.
 These may include:

-- Mortgage broker/financial advisor fees – If you’re using a mortgage broker or an independent financial advisor to secure a mortgage, you may be required to pay a broker’s fee.
+- Mortgage broker/financial advisor fees – If you’re using a mortgage broker or an independent financial advisor to secure a mortgage, you may need to pay a broker’s fee.
 If a broker’s fee is payable, it will usually be around £500 and will be payable upon completion of the purchase.

 How much will I have to pay a solicitor when I move?